Mellanox/libvma/README.txt

 bytes to cover the IPoIB+IP+UDP headers and a small part of the users payload.
 Increasing this can help improve performance for larger user payload sizes.
 Value range is 32 bytes to MTU size
 Default value is 256 bytes

+VMA_RX_PREFETCH_BYTES_BEFORE_POLL
+Same as the above VMA_RX_PREFETCH_BYTES, only that prefetch is done before acutally getting the packets.
+This benefit low pps traffic latency.
+Disable with 0.
+Default value is 256 bytes

 VMA_RX_CQ_DRAIN_RATE_NSEC